btholt/rag-on-azure/README.md

 ## Getting it running

+Be aware that even on a good internet connection, it takes a minute or so to get the full answer back.

 - Have Node.js 20.15ish+ installed (so we can use `--env-file` instead of `dotenv`).
 - Clone the repo
 - Run `npm install`